mattcmerritt/managerial-dashboard/src/README.md

 - `ChartContainer.js`

 ## ComparisonChart.js
 This component refers to the visualizations used in the Staff Comparison view.
+There are three different types of ComparisonCharts, which can be chosen by the `fields` value.
+ComparisonCharts with a `fields` value of "taskfocus" require a `focus` value of the task to focus on.
+ComparisonCharts with a `fields` value of "dayfocus" require a `focus` value of the day.
+ComparisonCharts with a `fields` value of "persontask" require a `focus` value of the staff member to focus on and a `subfocus` value of the task to focus on.

 This component is used by the following components:
 - `ChartContainer.js`